-- (a) The submittal shall be reviewed for completeness and the applicant notified of any inadequacies.
-An incomplete submittal shall not be processed.
-Variance requests submitted as stand-alone applications shall adhere to the public noticing requirements outlined in Sec.
-16-26-60. - (b) Once the submittal is determined to be complete, staff shall submit the application to the appropriate referral agencies, schedule the variance or appeal before the City Council or Board of Adjustment and Appeals, as appropriate, and notify the applicant of the date and time of the public hearing. - (c) The applicant shall post notice on the property per Sec.
-16-26-90 and the City will notify the abutting landowners and mineral rights owners in accordance with the public notice requirements in Sec.
-16-26-90 below.
-All posting and noticing fees shall be billed to the applicant, per the City's adopted fee schedule. - (d) The City Council or Board of Adjustment and Appeals shall evaluate the application, referral agency comments, staff report and public testimony, and shall approve, conditionally approve, table for further study or deny the appeal or variance. - (e) The concurring vote of four (4) members of the City Council or Board of Adjustment and Appeals shall be necessary to approve a variance.
+- (a4) The submittal shall be reviewed for completeness and the applicant notified of any inadequacies.
+An incomplete submittal shall not be processed. - (b2) Once the submittal is determined to be complete, staff shall submit the application to the appropriate referral agencies, schedule the variance or appeal or appeal before the Board of

+- Adjustment and Appeals City Council or Board of Adjustment and Appeals, as appropriate, and notify the applicant of the date and time of the public hearing. - (3) The applicanCityt is responsible for postingwill post notice on the property and notifying the abutting landowners in accordance with the public notice requirements in Section 16-26-60 below.
+All posting and noticing fees shall be billed to the applicant, per the City's adopted fee schedule. - (4) The Board of Adjustment and AppealsCity Council or Board of Adjustment and Appeals shall evaluate the application, referral agency comments, staff report and public testimony, and shall approve, conditionally approve, table for further study or deny the appeal or variance. - (5) The concurring vote of four (4) members of the City Council or Board of Adjustment and Appeals shall be necessa'ry for a variance.
 The Council's or Board's determination shall be based on the evidence presented and compliance with the applicable criteria.

 Sec.
-16-26-80. - Appeals to Board of Adjustment and Appeals.
+16-26-850. - Appeals or variances to Board of Adjustment and Appeals.

 - (a) Appeal.
-An appeal may be taken to the Board of Adjustment and Appeals by any person aggrieved by an inability to obtain a building permit or by an administrative decision of any official based upon or made in the course of the administration or enforcement of the provisions of this Chapter or Chapter 18 of this Code. - (b) Vote required.
-The concurring vote of four (4) members of the Board of Adjustment and Appeals shall be necessary to reverse any order, requirement, decision or determination of any such administrative official or to decide in favor of the applicant on a variance request. - (c) Preapplication review for variance or appeal.
+An appeal may be taken to the Board of Adjustment and Appeals by any person aggrieved by an inability to obtain a building permit or by an administrative decision of any official based upon or made in the course of the administration or enforcement of the provisions of this Chapter. - (b) Vote required.
+The concurring vote of four (4) members of the Board of Adjustment and Appeals shall be necessary to reverse any order, requirement, decision or determination of any such administrative official or to decide in favor-ofl the applicant on a variance request. - (c) Preapplication review for variance or appeal.
 The applicant shall discuss the variance or appeal informally with staff to discuss the procedures and submittal requirements. - (d) Submittal requirements.
-The applicant shall submit the following to the Community Development Department: - (1) A completed application form. - (2) Proof of ownership of the land which is the subject of the variance or appeal. - (3) Application fee (fee schedule available from the Community Development Department). - (4) A site plan, when applicable, indicating how the variance relates to the affected land drawn to scale, including the height and setbacks of all existing and proposed structures and any other information requested by the Community Development Director. - (5) An explanation in narrative form explaining the variance or appeal and how it meets the approval criteria in Section 16-26-30 herein.
+The applicant shall submit the following to the Community Development Department: - (1) A completed application form. - (2) Proof of ownership of the land which is the subject of the variance or appeal. - (3) Application fee (fee schedule available from the Community Development Department). - (4) A site plan, when applicable, indicating how the variance relates to the affected land drawn to scale, including the height and setbacks of all existing and proposed structures and any other information requested by the Director. - (5) An explanation in narrative form explaining the variance or appeal and how it meets the approval criteria in Section 16-26-30 herein. - (e) Formal review process. - (1) The submittal shall be reviewed for completeness and the applicant notified of any inadequacies.